micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 };
 ```

-In Java `this` is a reference to the object of the current class within an instance method or constructor.
+>In Java `this` is a reference to the object of the current class within an instance method or constructor.

+>In JavaScript `this` is a reference to the owner object.

 The main difference between the two is that `this` changes (More) in JavaScript depending on context.